mumbleskates/prost/README.md

 and decoding data in `Message` implementations.

 The most straightforward ways to encode and decode a message are `encode_fast`, `encode_to_vec`, and `decode`.
+Methods are available for encoding and decoding messages to and from several types and traits, both with and without prefixed length delimiters.
+(Length delimiters for encoded messages always take the form of a normal Bilrost varint.)

 * `encode_fast`, `encode_length_delimited_fast`: encodes the message into a
-  `bilrost::buf::ReverseBuffer` and returns it.
+  `ReverseBuffer` and returns it.
 See the section on [that type](#reversebuffer) for more information.
-The `..length_delimited..` variant performs the first task, but prefixes the encoded data with its length, such that it's appropriate to be decoded with the corresponding "length_delimited" decoding function.
+The `..length_delimited..` variant likewise encodes the message then also prefixes the encoded data with its length, such that it's appropriate to be decoded with the corresponding "length_delimited" decoding function.
 * `encode_to_vec`, `encode_to_bytes`, and `..length_delimited..` variants:
   encodes the message into a new vec or bytes and returns that container.
 This is not quite as efficient as `encode_fast`, but always produces an encoding